 By the end of 2013, national and regional stakeholders in all five CCAFS regions were setting up processes, which employed CCAFS scenarios to develop adaptation and mitigation policies.
 By the end of 2014, one scenario-guided policy has been finalized; 3 more are close to finalization and at least 3 policies are the focus of new scenario processes.

-- Publications, including journal articles, highlighting the various regional scenarios and policy processes
+- Journal articles highlighting the various regional scenarios and policy processes

 - Journal article and policy brief on global scenarios synthesis

-The CCAFS scenarios team has strong ties to University of Oxford, and has been supported by a number of global partnerships, notably UNEP World Conservation Monitoring Centre (UNEP-WCMC), the Food and Agriculture Organization fo the United Nations (FAO) and Oxfam GB.
+This project is now led by the Copernicus Institute for Sustainable Development at Utrecht University.
+The project was previously coordinated by the University of Oxford, and has been supported by a number of global partnerships, notably UNEP World Conservation Monitoring Centre (UNEP-WCMC), the Food and Agriculture Organization of the United Nations (FAO) and Oxfam GB.

 The team works with multiple local and regional partners, including Ministry of Agriculture, Forestry and Fisheries of Cambodia, Ministry of Agriculture, of Livestock and Fisheries Development in Tanzania and in Uganda, the Ministry of Water and Environment and Ministry of Agriculture, Animal Industry and Fisheries, the University for International Cooperation (UCI) in Costa Rica, Ministry of Agriculture and Rural Development (MADR) in Colombia, Ministry of Agriculture, Livestock, Aquaculture and Fisheries (MAGAP) in Ecuador, Secretariat of Agriculture and Livestock in Honduras, the Bangladesh Planning Commission and the International Centre for Climate Change and Development (ICCCAD).